200 Series: Board of Directors

 Board meetings are normally scheduled for the second and fourth Mondays of the month when the school calendar allows.
 The board will adhere to the established meeting dates unless the additional meetings are required or, due to circumstances beyond the board’s control, the meetings cannot be held on the regular meeting dates and the meetings will then be rescheduled in accordance with law and policy.
 Public notice of the meetings will be given, and board meeting dates and times will be posted on the district website upon board approval.

 Public notice will be given for meetings and work sessions held by the board.
 Public notice will indicate the time, place, date, and tentative agenda of board meetings.
-The public notice will be posted on public display on an exterior facing door/window so that the community members may see the agenda when the building is physically closed at the Learning Resource Center (2999 N 10th St, Marion) at least three days before it is scheduled but, at the minimum, 24-hour notice needs to be given.
+The public notice will be posted on public display on an exterior facing door/window so that the community members may see the agenda when the building is physically closed at the district administration building (3556 Winslow Road, Marion) at least three days before it is scheduled but, at the minimum, 24-hour notice needs to be given.
 A copy of the public notice, either electronic or print, will be provided to those who have filed a request for notice with the board secretary.
 A copy of the public notice will also be accessible electronically.

 In the case of special meetings, public notice will be given in the same manner as for a regular meeting unless it is an emergency meeting.
 In that case, public notice of the meeting will be given as soon as practical and possible in light of the situation.
 The media and others who have requested notice will be notified of the emergency meeting electronically.
 Attendance at a special meeting or emergency meeting by the media or board members will constitute a waiver of notice.